 Is your book about science fiction, love, inspiration or crime?
 It’s important that your cover designer understands what your book is about in order to come up with matching graphics.
 Images such us flying saucers or some other non-existent technology can match very well a sci-fi novel.

 Browse for the Latest Trends

 While you can trust a professional book cover designer with a thorough job, your input will always be useful.
 Thus, it pays to do a background check via the web for the most current designs, especially in your genre.
-Checkout designs successful authors are having on the covers of their titles to have an idea of standards that most readers and the industry in general expect.
+Checkout designs successful authors are having on the covers of their book, to have an idea of standards, that most readers expect.
 You can suggest these to your designer, not for copying but as a standard to base your design.

 Don’t Forget High Resolution